zakhar-gulchak/zakhar-gulchak/README.md

 And from my experience React probably is the most comfortable for both - developers and business.
 So I prefer to work with this stack.
 Like to write my JavaScript code with TypeScript.
 Most time using Redux as a state management library (with different middlewares).

 Used to lead small groups of engineers (of 2-5 people).
-Conducting courses/lectures for students (currently at KPI university).
+Conducting courses/lectures for students (currently at [KPI university](https://kpi.ua/en)).

-Currently working on articles for my dev blog ([link](https://zaar88.dev)).
+Currently working on articles for my [dev blog](https://zaar88.dev).

 Curiousing in cloud technologies (AWS), doing some stuff with NodeJS (Nest).